This guide covers everything you need to market your managed service/IT support business.

 Full Refund & Free Flight

-If you are not completely satisfied with the MSP Video Academy and do not get any value from the course once you have completed all the modules, we will refund every penny.
+If you are not completely satisfied with the membership and do not get any value from the course once you have completed all the modules, we will refund every penny.

 As an additional guarantee, we will also provide you with a free flight to the IT Rockstars mastermind.
 This location is where our inner circle members attend an annual IT marketing boot camp. "